rstudio/pins-python/README.md

 The pins package publishes data, models, and other Python objects, making it easy to share them across projects and with your colleagues.
-You can pin objects to a variety of pin *boards*, including folders (to share on a networked drive or with services like DropBox), RStudio Connect, Amazon S3, and Google Cloud Storage.
+You can pin objects to a variety of pin *boards*, including folders (to share on a networked drive or with services like DropBox), Posit Connect, and Amazon S3, and Google Cloud Storage.
 Pins can be automatically versioned, making it straightforward to track changes, re-run analyses on historical data, and undo mistakes.

+See the [documentation](https://rstudio.github.io/pins-python) for getting started.

 ## Installation